-CEO & Managing Partner: We believe in the power of logic, critical thinking, new dimensions and storytelling to help our clients solve mankind’s toughest problems.
+CEO & Executive Producer: We believe in the power of logic, critical thinking, and storytelling to help our clients solve mankind’s toughest problems.

 Kris holds the unique distinction of being hired as a business analyst at a major international consulting firm, at age 26, despite not possessing a university degree.
 She was thereafter promoted twice within 17 months of joining the firm.
 She led strategy studies in Europe and Africa where she presented to CEOs, boards and billionaires.